andrewpmilne/project-two-xg-football-game/README.md

 ## Technologies Used ##
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
-- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used in media queries and to style, including to position of the football on top of the pitch.
+- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used in media queries and to style, including to position the football on top of the pitch.
 - [Tailwind](https://tailwindcss.com/) - was used to style elements throughout the project, including ensuring responsiveness.
 - [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
 - [Lucid Chart](https://www.lucidchart.com/) was used to design flowcharts for the user experience and the flow of functions throughout the game.